Parimaladevisubramaniam/HTML-PGM-17/README.md

 ## Objective

-Create an HTML employee table using semantic table elements and CSS.
+Create an HTML page with Embedded CSS and Enhance a table.

 Your table should contain: